-- escapes or goes AWOL (including failing to return from leave) (see section 6.3 above). - dies.
+- an impending discharge of the special patient (or patient) - the special patient (or patient) escaping or going AWOL (including failing to return from leave) (see section 6.3 above) - the special patient's (or patient's) death.

-In practice, this will usually be the responsibility of the forensic DAMHS for special patients, as delegated by the Director of Mental Health.
+In practice, notifications regarding leave, discharge, absence without leave or death will usually be the responsibility of the forensic DAMHS or victim coordinator for special patients, as delegated by the Director.